 Integration and Innovation in Health Care

 Learnings from the Kaiser Permanente Model (LKPM) is an interactive educational program open to health care leaders from around the world.
-The next three-day program open to 30 delegates will take place on April 16 to 18, 2018.
-Registration is open and is first-come, first-served.
-Follow this link to register online.
+Registration for the April 2018 program has closed.
+If you’d like to be on the waiting list, please contact us.
+The next three-day program open to 30 delegates will take place in September or October 2018.
+We’ll notify you when the dates are announced and registration opens.

 A customized two- or three-day program can be arranged for 10 to 20 participants from your company or country—for a fee of $2,600 per person for two days, or $3,600 per person for three days.
 A one-day program for 10 to 20 people can be arranged for a flat fee of $12,000 in the San Francisco Bay Area.
 (Southern California or Washington, D.C. fees are slightly higher.)